 4. Loans may be consolidated, resulting in longer repayment terms and smaller monthly payments.

-Application procedures are the same as for subsidized federal Direct Loans.
+Application procedures are the same as for subsidized federal Stafford loans.

-Same as subsidized federal Direct Loan, except no demonstration of financial need is required.
-Available to students who may not qualify for subsidized federal Direct Loans or for only partial subsidized Direct Loans.
+Same as subsidized federal Stafford loan, except no demonstration of financial need is required.
+Available to students who may not qualify for subsidized federal Stafford loans or for only partial subsidized Stafford loans.

-The interest rate is fixed at 6.8%.
-The origination fee, and federal default fee are the same as for the subsidized Direct Loan.
+The interest rate, origination fee, and federal default fee are the same as for the subsidized Stafford loan.

-Same as subsidized federal Direct Loan.
-However, if the student is receiving the subsidized federal Direct Loan, the combination of the two loan programs cannot exceed the annual loan limit.
+Same as subsidized federal Stafford loan.
+However, if the student is receiving the subsidized federal Stafford loan, the combination of the two loan programs cannot exceed the annual loan limit.
 Graduate students may borrow up to an additional $12,000 per year.
 The aggregate total is $73,000 for undergraduate and graduate study combined.

-Same as subsidized federal Direct Loan.
+Same as subsidized federal Stafford loan.
 However, the borrower is responsible for interest that accrues while he or she is in school.
 Interest may be capitalized.

 Ithaca College processes applications electronically.
-First-time borrowers submit a loan request form (LRF) to the Office of Student Financial Services.
-The College transmits pertinent information to the federal servicer.
-The student is also required to complete a Master Promissory Note.
+First-time borrowers submit a loan request form (LRF) to the Office of Financial Aid.
+The College transmits pertinent information to the lender, servicer, and/or guarantee agency selected by the borrower.
+The agency generates the promissory note for the borrower to complete and return to the appropriate organization.

 Repeat borrowers who have used the master promissory note need not complete another promissory note.